yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ## Making stars

 The main character can jump freely now so we need to set up a goal for players.
-The stars will appear continuously in the scene and players need to manipulate the monster to touch the stars for collecting points.
+The stars will appear continuously in the scene and players need to manipulate the monster to touch the stars to collect points.
 The star touched by the main character will disappear and a new one will be immediately re-created at a random position.

 ### Create Prefab

 As for the nodes that need to be created repeatedly, we can save it as a **Prefab** resource, which can be a template for the dynamic generation of nodes.
 For more information about **Prefab**, please read [Prefab](../asset-workflow/prefab.md).

-Firstly, drag the `assets/textures/star` resource from the **Assets** panel into the scene, the position of which is not restricted.
+Firstly, drag the `assets/textures/star` resource from the **Assets** panel into the scene.
+Anywhere in the scene will do.
 We only need the scene to be the operating platform for creating Prefab.
 After creation we will delete this node from the scene.

 We don't need to modify the position of the stars or render property.
 But to make the stars disappear after being touched by the main character, we need to add a special component to the star.
 By the same method of adding the `Player` script, add a JavaScript script named `Star` to `assets/scripts/`.